 - Yarrilee State School Resource Centre and Hall

 - Sandy Strait State School Resource Centre and Hall

 - Beaconsfield State School Hall and Resource Centre

 - Slade Point State School Multi-purpose Hall

-Ready to discuss the engineering for your school hall project?
+Ready to discuss the planning and engineering for your school hall project?
 Contact Cornell Engineers.
-We’re looking forward to helping you.

 We’d love to be your structural engineer and part of the school planning,, design and construction process.
 We can’t wait to help you.